TN CM, Dy CM, Stalin greet President Kovind on his birthday | Politics

 Stalin praised Kovind as among the most distinguished leaders of the nation and wished him good health and a long life.
 Kovind was born on this day in 1945 at Paraunkh village in Kanpur, Uttar Pradesh.

-He was sworn in as thePresident on July 25, 2017.PTI VGNSS PTI PTI.
+He was sworn in as thePresident on July 25, 2017.PTI VGNSS PTI PTI PTI PTI.

 ALSO READ